naveenr414/gliders/README.md

-# Conway's Game of Life
+# Gliders - A Multiplayer Conway's Game of Life

 ## Game Rules